 - Awareness and attitude to work (cultural and political awareness, awareness of work, employment and business, personal reflection and evaluation)

 - Sociological Studies specific skills (thinking sociologically, applying sociological knowledge to the ‘real world’, social responsibility).

-Our Student Experience Manager provides a contact point for student engagement within the department and can offer advice on getting the most out of your student experience.
-You can also speak to the Student Experience Manager if you are experiencing personal difficulties or would like to discuss the sources of support that may be available to you.
+Your personal tutor provides a contact point within the department and can offer advice on getting the most out of your student experience.
+You can also speak to the Learning and Teaching team, staff in the department who are dedicated to supporting students, if you are experiencing personal difficulties or would like to discuss the sources of support that may be available to you.

 Enhance your student experience